AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 The right hand side of the main touch screen is used for the operating menu display.
-These are known as the "Softkeys" and are lettered A-G. On the Diamond 9 there is a separate touchscreen for the system prompt and the menu softkeys to the left of the right-hand screen.
+These are known as the "Softkeys" and are lettered A-G. On the Diamond 9 there is a separate Menu touchscreen for the system prompt and the menu softkeys to the left of the right-hand screen.

 ![Titan Touch Screen User Interface](/docs/images/Titan-Touch-Screen-User-Interface.png)